jvbonin/yeoman-generator-dizmo/README.md

 ## Advanced sub-generators

-Once you have accommodated yourself with the basics of dizmo development, you can go further and try out the advanced sub-generators `dizmo:ext` and `dizmo:ext-coffee-script` and `dizmo:opt-browserify`.
+Once you have accommodated yourself with the basics of dizmo development, you can go further and try out the advanced sub-generators `dizmo:ext`, `dizmo:ext-coffee-script`, `dizmo:ext-type-script` and `dizmo:opt-browserify`.

 All sub-generators require the basic skeleton to be setup with `yo dizmo` (or equivalently with `yo dizmo:app`) first!